 One of the most successful missionaries in the history of the Mormon church was Dan Jones.
 Dan was born in Caerfallwch between Halkyn and Northop.
 After his conversion as a missionary, he came to Wrexham and surrounding areas to preach.
-He was so successful he moved as a missionary to Merthyr Tydfil, which was a thriving industrial town, but made up predominantly of families and children of the poor from the neighbouring Welsh countryside.
+He was so successful he moved as a missionary to Merthyr Tydfil.
+It was a thriving industrial town, but made up predominantly of families and children of the poor from the neighbouring Welsh countryside.
 Merthyr was the “iron capital” of the world and the ironworks at Dowlais employed over 5,000 men and boys.
 The area was a hotbed of non-conformism, religious revivalism and the Welsh language.
 Dan Jones published a monthly magazine “Udgorn Seion” (Zion’s Trumpet), supported by John Silvanus Davis also from Merthyr.
-Other key “saints” were Elias Morris from Llanfair Talhaiarn, an accomplished builder, John Parry from Trelogan who formed, at Brigham Young’s request, the Mormon Tabernacle Choir, and Thomas Giles, the blind harpist of Utah
+Other key “saints” were; Elias Morris from Llanfair Talhaiarn, an accomplished builder, John Parry from Trelogan who formed, at Brigham Young’s request, the Mormon Tabernacle Choir, and Thomas Giles, the blind harpist of Utah

 The Spiritual Home of the Welsh

-New settlements were established at Council Bluff, Samaria, the spiritual home of the Welsh in Utah, and Malad City where an annual Eisteddfod is held and there are more people of Welsh descent per capita outside of Wales than anywhere else in the world.
+New settlements were established at Council Bluff, Samaria, the spiritual home of the Welsh in Utah, and Malad City where an annual Eisteddfod is held.
+There are more people of Welsh descent per capita outside of Wales than anywhere else in the world.
 As a result of the fervour of Dan Jones’ preaching, 326 Welsh-speaking “saints” left Liverpool in 1849 for the journey via New Orleans and up the Mississippi.
 In 1852, Dan Jones returned to Wales and in 1856, he led an additional 500 “saints” to the Valley of the Salt Lake.

 The author discusses several major events which unsettled the pioneer families.
-For example, he raises awareness of the reader to the conflicts with the native Americans, including the incident at Grattan when a group of 28 soldiers were killed outside Fort Laramie.
+For example, he raises awareness of the reader to the conflicts with the native Americans.
+Also including the incident at Grattan when a group of 28 soldiers were killed outside Fort Laramie.
 Interestingly, amongst the Sioux children who witnessed the event was Crazy Horse, later to become the greatest Indian warrior of all time.
 Readers will also enjoy details of the impact of the Californian Goldrush and the 49ers on the lives of the settlers.